ad-freiburg/elevant/info/benchmarks.md

 For example, the article *Viking program* is judged as correct for “Viking Landers”, for which there is no separate article in the Wikipedia collection".

 **Download:**\
-**Updated Version (recommended):** Cleaned version of the original dataset.
+**Updated Version:** Cleaned version of the original dataset.
 The number of mentions and partly the text differs from the original version. <www.cs.ualberta.ca/~denilson/data/deos14_ualberta_experiments.tgz>

-**Gerbil Version:** UTF-8 and XML problems from the [Wikification dataset](cogcomp.org/Data/ACL2011WikificationData.zip) (assumed to be close to the original) fixed without additional adjustments. <https://github.com/dice-group/gerbil/releases/download/v1.2.6/gerbil_data.zip>
+**Gerbil Version:** UTF-8 and XML problems from the [Wikification dataset](http://cogcomp.org/Data/ACL2011WikificationData.zip) (assumed to be close to the original) fixed without additional adjustments. <https://github.com/dice-group/gerbil/releases/download/v1.2.6/gerbil_data.zip>

 **Original Dataset:** Broken link. <http://research.microsoft.com/users/silviu/WebAssistant/TestData>